Chiqui's Pulled Pork

 use a cookie cooling rack if you like) Fat side up and place in a large roasting

 pan.
+Thinly slice one Vidalia or yellow onion and scatter over the roast.
 Pour 1 cup of water in the pan and loosely cover the roast with foil.
 Let

 roast sit out for two hours to come to room temperature.